Prayer – O Lord, I seek no sign or wonder. I seek only you.

 Thoughts: (Read all.
 Ponder the ones that attract you.)

-- People want signs to satisfy their intellect.
-Really they should be surrendering their heart.
+- People want signs to satisfy their intellect, when really they should be surrendering their heart.

-- A sign does not bring repentance, just curiosity.
+- A sign does not get people to repent.
+It only satisfies curiosity.

-- Jesus gives the whole world the sign of his rising from the dead.
-Like Jonah, Jesus will be three days in the belly of the tomb.
+- Jesus gives the whole world the greatest sign, his rising from the dead.

 - The hated Ninevites repented when Jonah spoke.
 Who is Jonah compared to Jesus?

-- Jesus speaks about that important moment when every person in history will come before him in judgment.
+- Every person in history will come before Jesus in judgment.

-- On that day, the Queen and the Ninevites (both non-Jewish) will condemn those Jews (and us) who did not repent.
+- On that day, the Queen and the Ninevites will condemn those who did not repent.

 Affections: (When one touches your heart, use your own words.)

-- O Jesus, give me no sign.
+- Jesus, give me no sign.
 Just give me yourself.

 - You are risen from the dead and I will rise with you.
 Alleluia!